Hustler002/MoneyTrail/README.md

 Instead of manually writing complex SQL queries or schema definitions, Prisma enables you to model your database using a clean, object-oriented approach.
 It automatically generates the underlying SQL schema and a type-safe client that allows seamless interaction with the database through code.

 In this project, Prisma has been used as a powerful tool to define and manage SQL database models such as Users, Accounts, Transactions, and more—without writing raw SQL.
 Using object-oriented modeling (OOM), we were able to intuitively define entities and their relationships, making development more maintainable and efficient.

+## Changes before Deployment
+In seed.js, needed ACCOUNT_ID and USER_ID from DB